kuhn-ruess/cmdbsyncer-docs/docs/basics/first_steps.md

 This page walks you through the essential setup steps after installation — from creating the first user to running your first sync.

+!!! tip "First Steps wizard"
+    Since version 4.3 the web interface ships a **First Steps** page (first entry in the menu) that mirrors this guide as an interactive checklist: create an account, import objects, connect an export target, define rules, schedule cron jobs, invite users.
+Every step checks itself off automatically and links to the right view.
+Fresh installations land on it after login until the checklist is complete or dismissed.

 !!! note "Docker vs. native"
     All `./cmdbsyncer` commands below run either directly in your shell (with the virtualenv activated) or inside the container:
     ```bash